What Happens to an Offshore Trust After Death

 Distribution standard.
 The trust deed specifies whether the trustee has full discretion over distributions to successor beneficiaries or must follow specific guidelines.
 A fully discretionary standard provides the strongest creditor protection because no beneficiary has a right to distributions that a creditor could attach.

 Trust duration.
 Cook Islands trusts can last for a defined period or in perpetuity.
-A trust that continues for 100 years or longer provides multigenerational protection.
+Cook Islands law abolished the rule against perpetuities for international trusts, so a trust that continues for 100 years or longer provides multigenerational protection.
 A trust that terminates 20 years after the settlor’s death eventually distributes assets into beneficiaries’ personal names.

 Protector succession.
 The trust deed names a successor trust protector or establishes a mechanism for appointing one.
 The protector’s oversight role is especially important after the settlor’s death, when the beneficiaries may have less familiarity with the trust’s operations and the trustee’s procedures.